 Step 5.
 Grant Permission to Scan Deleted Files on Android

-Before being able to search deleted files on your phone, the program needs to have your permission to access the space that store deleted files.
+Before being able to search deleted files on your phone, the program needs to have your permission to access the space that stores deleted files.
 When you see the request popping up on your phone, Tap "Allow".

 Step 6.
 Choose Target Files

 When the scanning is finished, deleted files will be listed on the program's interface.
 In this step, enable the checkbox to choose your target files.
-After that, click "Recover" button to get files back.
+After that, click the "Recover" button to get files back.

 The deleted files will be saved to your computer after recovery.
-You can manually move the deleted photos, videos, audio files, etc. back to your Android phone or use FonePaw DoTrans, which can quickly import data from PC to Android/iOS device as well as transferring files between Android and iOS devices.
+You can manually move the deleted photos, videos, audio files, etc. back to your Android phone or use FonePaw DoTrans, which can quickly import data from PC to Android/iOS devices as well as transferring files between Android and iOS devices.

-If you really need a recycle bin on your phone, there are some third-party recycle bin for Android.
+If you really need a system recycle bin on your phone, there are some third-party recycle bin for Android.

-Recycle Bin: Recycle Bin, also known as Trash, serves as a temporary storage location for the files on Android devices.
+Recycle Bin, also known as Trash, serves as a temporary storage location for the files on Android devices.
 If you want to delete a file with Recycle Bin, you can get the result via "Send To", "Share it" or "Open With" options to transfer files to the Recycle Bin.
-If you want to permanently remove the file, you need to go to Recycle Bin and enable "Permanently Delete the File" option.
+If you want to permanently remove the file, you need to go to Recycle Bin and enable the "Permanently Delete the File" option.
 Moreover, you can also restore the files with it.